vobyjs/oby/readme.md

 ### Flow

-The following flow functions are provided.
+The following control flow functions are provided.
 These functions are like the reactive versions of native constructs in the language.

 #### `$.if`